-The list can be as long as necessary, but don't bother to include every little bugfix and feature enhancement.
-Its purpose is simply to give users an overview of what they would gain by upgrading to the new release.
-In fact, the changelist is customarily included in the announcement email (see the section called “Testing and Releasing” later in this chapter), so write it with that audience in mind.
+The list can be as long as necessary, but don't bother to describe every little bugfix and feature enhancement in detail.
+The point is to give users an overview of what they would gain by upgrading to the new release, and to tell them about any incompatible changes.
+In fact, the changelist is customarily included in the announcement email (see the section called “Testing and Releasing”), so write it with that audience in mind.

 The actual layout of the source code inside the tree should be the same as, or as similar as possible to, the source code layout one would get by checking out the project directly from its version control repository.
-Usually there are a few differences, for example because the package contains some generated files needed for configuration and compilation (see the section called “Compilation and Installation” later in this chapter), or because it includes third-party software that is not maintained by the project, but that is required and that users are not likely to already have.
+Sometimes there are a few differences, for example because the package contains some generated files needed for configuration and compilation (see the section called “Compilation and Installation”), or because the distribution includes third-party software that is not maintained by the project, but that is required and that users are not likely to already have.
 But even if the distributed tree corresponds exactly to some development tree in the version control repository, the distribution itself should not be a working copy (see working copy or working files).
-The release is supposed to represent a static reference point—a particular, unchangeable configuration of source files.
+The release is supposed to represent a static reference point — a particular, unchangeable configuration of source files.
 If it were a working copy, the danger would be that the user might update it, and afterward think that he still has the release when in fact he has something different.

-Remember that the package is the same regardless of the packaging.
-The release—that is, the precise entity referred to when someone says "Scanley 2.5.0"—is the tree created by unpacking a zip file or tarball.
+The package should be the same regardless of the packaging.
+The release — that is, the precise entity referred to when someone says "Scanley 2.5.0" — is the tree created by unpacking a zip file or tarball.
 So the project might offer all of these for download:

-...but the source tree created by unpacking them must be the same.
-That source tree is the distribution; the form in which it is downloaded is merely a matter of convenience.
-Certain trivial differences between source packages are allowable: for example, in the Windows package, text files should have lines ending with CRLF (Carriage Return and Line Feed), while Unix packages should use just LF.
+...but the source tree created by unpacking them would be the same.
+That source tree itself is the distribution; the form in which it is downloaded is merely a matter of convention or convenience.
+Certain minor differences between source packages are allowable: for example, in the Windows package, text files may have lines ending with CRLF (Carriage Return and Line Feed), while Unix packages would use just LF.
 The trees may be arranged slightly differently between source packages destined for different operating systems, too, if those operating systems require different sorts of layouts for compilation.
 However, these are all basically trivial transformations.
 The basic source files should be the same across all the packagings of a given release.

 When referring to a project by name, people generally capitalize